 Highlights: Sacre Coeur Monument (Paris), the sun still shining at 1 am (Helsinki)

-A very long travel day of over 13 hours, while the bus stopped in Bordeaux and Tours to pick up and drop people off I wasn’t keen to quickly run around during the short stay as my mind was already on the next leg.
+Friday started with a very long travel day of over 13 hours, while the bus stopped in Bordeaux and Tours to pick up and drop people off.
+I stayed on or near the bus as I wasn’t keen to quickly walk around these cities during the short stay as my mind was already on the next leg of this trip.

-Off to the airport well in time however at Paris Airport I don’t get lounge access and I really missed this.
-I think I’m getting tired.
-An uneventful flight on Finnair to Helsinki (lunch was good) left me waiting around at the airport waiting for Trafalgar representative, just as I was worrying (I didn’t have a map or idea how to get to hotel) he showed up.
+It was an uneventful flight on Finnair to Helsinki (lunch was good) left me waiting around at the airport for the Trafalgar representative, just as I was worrying (I didn’t have a map or idea how to get to hotel) the representative showed up.